 Current PhD Students:

-Helen Pietkiewicz - The impact of increasing salinity on the structure and functioning of aquatic ecosystems
+Helen Pietkiewicz - The impact of increasing salinity on the structure and functioning of the tidal freshwater zone

 Opportunities to carry out postgraduate research towards an MPhil/PhD in these research areas exist and further information can be obtained from the NTU Graduate School.